Yellow-billed cardinal

 The yellow-billed cardinal (Paroaria capitata) is a bird species in the tanager family (Thraupidae).
 It is not very closely related to the cardinals proper (Cardinalidae).

-It occurs in Brazil, Paraguay, Bolivia, Uruguay, and northern Argentina and has been introduced on the island of Hawai'i.
+It occurs in Brazil, Paraguay, Bolivia, Uruguay, and northern Argentina and has been introduced on the island of Hawaiʻi.
 It breeds in moist shrubland.
 The yellow-billed cardinal could be easily confused with the red-crested cardinal.
 The yellow-billed cardinal does not have a crest.